peter88213/nvhelp-en/source/nv_timeline/index.rst

    synchronized with the timeline, if a reference date is set.
 -  Changes to the section date/time affect the event start date/time during synchronization.
+-  Changes to the section duration affect the event end date/time during synchronization.
 -  Changes to the section title affect the event text during synchronization.
 -  Changes to the section description affect the event description